 Semi Permanent Makeup can last several years.
 This depends on your skin type, sun exposure and lifestyle.
 Longevity of pigment also varies depending on how well your skin holds the pigment.
 We recommend a color boost to be applied every 12-18 months to keep enhancements looking fresh.
 Should you choose not to have a yearly color boost, your enhancement will fade over a period of approximately 2-3 years.
 Lips and Eyeliners tend to last longer.

 Two treatments are usually needed.
 The second session is performed 6-8 weeks after the first one but no more than 9 weeks after the original session.
 If you wait more than 9 weeks, the pigmentation will likely wear off almost completely and you will need a complete “re-do”.
 The second session (touch up) is very important to asses the retention of the pigment and color.
 In some cases, a third session may be necessary within 6-8 weeks apart.
 With most procedures, the color fades dramatically after one week.
 For the second treatment, the practitioner gauges color retention and adds the required amount of pigment.

 What should I expect after the treatment?

-Immediately after treatment, the colour will appear darker than your chosen shade.
-This is because the pigment takes around seven days to enter the deeper layers of the skin/.
+Immediately after the treatment, the color will appear darker than your chosen shade.
+This is because the pigment takes around seven days to enter the deeper layers of the skin.
 After 7-10 days, exfoliation takes place.
-The top layer of the skin peels off, leaving a softer, lighter colour below.
+The top layer of the skin peels off, leaving a softer, lighter color below.
 The result is a natural looking enhancement.
 As the treated area is settling down, itching may occur.
 This is a good sign as it means the skin is healing.
-Apply the recommended cream to the treated area as recommended.
+Apply the recommended cream to the treated area as directed.